milesave/HXXPXXH/instructions.md

 ## How to use HXXPXXH (also in README.md)

-hxxp.py and pxxh.py are located in the directory scraper.
+hxxp.py and pxxh.py are located in the directory scraper

 HXXP is executed as follows: